jnozzi/cocoadev.com/markdown/FoundationCollections.md

 Other methods also exist, any of which may prove useful in some situation.
 See Apple's documentation (link above) for a definitive list of them all.

-See also General/IteratingThroughAnArray for a discussion of the benefits of objectEnumerator.
+See also IteratingThroughAnArray for a discussion of the benefits of objectEnumerator.

 ----**Storing null objects, and other miscellany**----

-If you wish to store a "null" object, a placeholder to say "empty space here", General/NSNull does the job.
+If you wish to store a "null" object, a placeholder to say "empty space here", NSNull does the job.
 Any instance of it always equals any other (in actual fact, there only ever is one instance), so can easily be checked for.
 This remedies the fact that Foundation collections cannot be passed nil as an object (or a key).

 If you make a copy of an immutable collection, you will probably get back the original (retained, of course).
-This should not be noticeable if you balance your General/RetainingAndReleasing correctly, but if you don't it may make tracing memory leaks and similar problems harder.
+This should not be noticeable if you balance your RetainingAndReleasing correctly, but if you don't it may make tracing memory leaks and similar problems harder.
 Making a mutable copy, or any copy of a mutable collection, will always return a new object.

 ----**Multi-dimensional arrays**----

 While arrays are very efficient for the single-dimension they were designed for, it is inefficient to use an array of arrays, ungainly to hash multiple dimensions into a single unsigned explicitly, and wasteful to use a dictionary.
-For multi-dimensional arrays, check out General/DesignMatrix.
+For multi-dimensional arrays, check out DesignMatrix.

 ----**Foundation Collections and Interface Builder**----

-By default, Apple's General/InterfaceBuilder does not handle collections - you cannot modify them nor in many cases even instantiate them.
-See General/FoundationCollectionsPalette for a palette to remedy this.
+By default, Apple's InterfaceBuilder does not handle collections - you cannot modify them nor in many cases even instantiate them.
+See FoundationCollectionsPalette for a palette to remedy this.

 ----

-IMO Interface Builder is for building General/UIs.
-It's a strictly General/AppKit thing.
+IMO Interface Builder is for building UIs.
+It's a strictly AppKit thing.
 You shouldn't be doing anything with foundation classes in IB.
 ----
 Quick Q:
 Since Obj-C, like C++, is a superset of C (and basically IS C except the compiler turns messages into msg_Send()), wouldn't a C style array of Obj-C objects be feasible?